Access4all/a11y-checklist/en/wcag/3.2.1-on-focus/context-change-with-focus/README.md

 created_at: "2024-03-15 14:04:34"
 ---

-# Checkpoint: Context change with focus
+# ✅ Context change with focus

 ## Description